risc0/risc0/examples/prorata/README.md

 To run tests and then build a copy of the pro rata command line utility:

 ```
-> cargo test  # about 7 minutes
+> cargo test --package prorata-cli # about 7 minutes
-> cargo build --release  # about 7 minutes, can run in parallel with above
+> cargo build --package prorata-cli --release  # about 7 minutes, can run in parallel with above
-> target/release/prorata-cli help  # verify binary was built
+> cargo run --package prorata-cli help  # verify binary was built
 Usage: host <COMMAND>
 ...
 ```